soundscapecloud/soundscape/README.md

 # Make it executable.
 $ sudo chmod +x /usr/bin/streamlist

-# Allow it to bind to privileged ports 80 and 443 as non-root (a potential risk).
+# Allow it to bind to privileged ports 80 and 443 as non-root (this is also a potential risk).
 $ sudo setcap cap_net_bind_service=+ep /usr/bin/streamlist

 # Create your streamlist directory.